 The carbon coated stainless steel jaws provide you with the ultimate strength and durability.
 The serrated jaws help grip whatever you need to handle and allow you to do so safely.

 The steel coiled lanyard is perfect for ensuring that you don’t lose your pliers, and the spring-loaded handle will work perfectly for those times you’ve got a fish in one hand and need to access your pliers with the other.

-These corrosion-resistant pliers are made from aircraft grade aluminum and are saltwater resistant.
+These pliers have a corrosion resistance, that are made from aircraft grade aluminum and are saltwater resistant.
 The stainless-steel jaws have the durability and strength to last you many fishing seasons, and the split ring tool at the end is perfect for changing out hooks on old lures.